zero-one-group/welcome-entry-level/README.md

 ## How to Get Quality Courses for Free or Affordable

-As a student, you will get benefit from multiple learning platform as long as you have your campus email `name@campus.ac.id`.
-Here the list which learning platform you can get for free or cheap.
+As a student, you will get benefit from multiple learning platforms as long as you have your uninversity email `name@university.ac.id`.
+We provide a list of free or inexpensive learning materials below.

 ### Github Student Pack

-[GitHub Student Pack](https://education.github.com/pack) is the best way you can get for quality learning platform and software tools for free!.
-These are multiple learning platform you can get if you apply GitHub Student Pack (Subjects may change in the future please visit the link provided)
+[GitHub Student Pack](https://education.github.com/pack) is the best way you can get for quality learning platform and software tools for free!
+At the time of writing, these are the learning materials you can get if you apply GitHub Student Pack:

 - [FrontendMasters - Advance your skills with in-depth JavaScript, Node.js & front-end engineering courses](https://frontendmasters.com/)
 - [OneMonth - Learn HTML, CSS, JavaScript and Python in just 30 days!](https://onemonth.com/)